marcojakob/code.makery.ch/collections/library/html-css-en-part3.md

 The problem with this is that **all** `h1` elements on our entire website will be enlarged.
 But if we only want to enlarge the first heading, we should better use a **class selector**.

 To do this we add a class attribute to the `h1` element in HTML.
-We can assign any value for that class, I choose the value `title`.
+We can assign any value for that class, I chose the value `title`.

 <pre class="prettyprint lang-html">
 &lt;h1 class="title">Web Portfolio of Marco&lt;/h1>